telerik/blazor-docs/knowledge-base/common-partial-localization.md

 The following repository contains translations provided by the community.
 You can use them as base and also contribute your own - both new translations, and updates to older ones that contain new keys.
 We welcome contributions and pull requests.
 Repository link: [https://github.com/telerik/blazor-ui-messages](https://github.com/telerik/blazor-ui-messages).

-Apart from missing texts, you may occasionally experience an error, similar to this one:
+Apart from missing localization strings, you may occasionally experience an error, similar to this one:

 >warning Unhandled exception rendering component: Value cannot be null.
 (Parameter 'format')